Assistant Coach / Cornerbacks

 Schell earned a dual undergraduate degree in finance and sport management from Massachusetts in May 2015.

 Offensive Graduate Assistant

-He returns to Amherst after coaching stints at Farleigh Dickinson (2013-15) and Westfield State (2010-13).
-At FDU, he served as offensive coordinator, academic coordinator, travel coordinator and assistant strength and conditioning coordinator.
+Woodward returns to Amherst after coaching stints at Fairleigh Dickinson (2013-15) and Westfield State (2010-13).
+At FDU, he served as the offensive coordinator, academic coordinator, travel coordinator and assistant strength and conditioning coordinator.
 He was responsible for in-game play calling while working with the quarterbacks.

-He was a three-year starting quarterback for Mahar Regional High School and led the Senators to back-to-back Division III Super Bowl titles.
+Woodward was a three-year starting quarterback for Mahar Regional High School and led the Senators to back-to-back Division III Super Bowl titles.
 A three-time All-Western Mass selection and a first-team all-state selection as a senior, he threw for more than 4,000 yards in his career and 46 touchdowns passes.

 A native of Wendell, Mass., Woodward earned his undergraduate degree in psychology from UMass in 2009.

 Assistant Coach / Linebackers

 Sean Duggan begins his first season with the program and serves as the team’s linebackers coach.
 It is a role Duggan is familiar with from experience as a student-athlete and coach.

 “UMass has a strong football tradition and a high standard of academic excellence,” Duggan said.
 “I feel fortunate to be part of the program and to be around this great group of coaches.
 The Commonwealth of Massachusetts is like a second home for me and I could not be more excited to be back.”